Community Health Planning Guidance and Data

 Community Health Data for Assessment and Planning

-In addition to the Prevention Agenda Tracking Indicators, the data sources below can be used for community health planning and monitoring interventions:
+The data sources below can be used for community health planning and monitoring interventions:

 - Community Health Indicator Reports